Configuring OAuth Profiles for Management Access to Event Broker Services

 Disabling Pre-Authentication Using the Cloud Console

-You can disable pre-authentication on the event broker service.
-You should be aware that this is an organization wide change.
-When disabled, users must authenticate themselves with launching Broker Manager from the Cloud Console.
-They can authenticate using the OAuth profiles configured on the event broker service.
+You can disable pre-authentication for event broker services.
+This is an organization wide change.
+Once disabled, users must authenticate when launching Broker Manager from the Cloud Console and can do so using the OAuth profiles.
 For more information, see Pre-Authentication for Broker Manager

 2. Click User & Account, select Account Details, and then click the Account Settings.